Hugh de Lacy, Lord of Meath

 Hugh de Lacy, Lord of Meath, 4th Baron Lacy (Huge de Laci; before 1135 – 25 July 1186), was an Anglo-Norman landowner and royal office-holder.
 He had substantial land holdings in Herefordshire and Shropshire.
-Following his participation in the Norman Invasion of Ireland, he was granted, in 1172, the lands of the Kingdom of Meath by the Anglo-Norman King Henry II, but he had to gain control of them.
+Following his participation in the Anglo-Norman invasion of Ireland, he was granted, in 1172, the lands of the Kingdom of Meath by the Anglo-Norman King Henry II, but he had to gain control of them.
 The Lordship of Meath was then the most extensive liberty in Ireland.

 Early life

 Hugh de Lacy was the son of Gilbert de Lacy (died after 1163) of Ewyas Lacy, Weobley, and Ludlow.
 He is said to have had a dispute with Josce de Dinan as to certain lands in Herefordshire in 1154.
-He was in possession of his father's lands before 1163, and in 1165–66 held fifty-eight and three-quarters knights' fees, and had nine tenants without knight service.
+He was in possession of his father's lands before 1163, and in 1165–66 held fifty-eight and three-quarters knight's fees, and had nine tenants without knight service.